-Tab Columns General Displays the following table columns: I con-Indicates the current sub-state.
-I con-Enables the Kill Session process.
+Tab Columns General Displays the following table columns: Icon-Indicates the current sub-state.
+Icon-Enables the Kill Session process.
 Program-Name of the program connected to Oracle.
 Session ID-Session ID or number.
 Oracle Process ID-OS-assigned process ID of the Oracle server process.
 Serial #-Oracle serial number, which, along with the session ID, uniquely identifies a session.
 In Oracle-Bar chart showing the In Oracle breakdown for the session.
 Sub-State-Snapshot of the current In Oracle wait sub-state.
 Wait Event-Snapshot of the current Oracle wait event.
 Tune icon-Allows launching the SQL tab in the context of the current statement.
 Text-Portion of any SQL statement that is actually being executed at the time of the refresh; otherwise, it is blank.
+See "In Oracle" on page 36.
 In Oracle Displays the following table columns: I con-Indicates the current sub-state.
 Session ID-Session ID or number.
 Oracle Process ID-OS-assigned process ID of the Oracle server process.
 In Oracle-Bar chart showing the Oracle breakdown for the session.
 Using CPU-In Oracle wait state.
 I/O wait-In Oracle wait state.
 Application Lock wait-In Oracle wait state.
 Commit & Checkpoint wait-In Oracle wait state.
 Communication wait-In Oracle wait state.
 Internal Lock wait-In Oracle wait state.
 Oracle Server wait-In Oracle wait state.
-Operating System wait-In Oracle wait state.
+AC/OPS/Other wait-In Oracle wait state.
 RAC/OPS/Other wait-In Oracle wait state.
-RAC/OPS/Other wait-In Oracle wait state.
+See "In Oracle" on page 36.